vocdoni/docs/README.md

 + Minimize transactions to the blockchain.
 Can potentially be used in the Ethereum Mainnet
 + `Voter` does not write, only reads from the blockchain
-+ `Voter` can participate with an ultra-light-client (static web/app)
++ `Voter` can participate with an light-client (static web/app)
 + Secure vote anonymization using ZK-snarks
 + Data availability via distributed filesystems (IPFS)
-+ Economically incentivized, `relay` network performs actions, not possible by light-clients.
++ Economically incentivized, `relay` network performs actions, not possible by light-clients
++ The whole `process` is verifiable by any external observer

 ![overall](https://github.com/vocdoni/docs/raw/master/img/overall_design.png)